Sunlitspace542/ultrastarfox/README.md

 ## TODO
 1. Optimize game where possible (We already have FastROM and 21Mhz SuperFX 2, can we go any further?)
 2. Annotate and document code (in progress)
-3. MAYBE: Disassemble all BIN files in SND directory, add documentation on custom music and the like
+3. Disassemble all BIN files in SND directory and integrate into build system, add documentation on custom music and the like

 ## Project Structure
 ```